beauchdj/Project/nextjs_folder/README.md

 - layout.tsx: is the root file that houses the entire html js css frontend, notice how it is the only place where \<html\> and \<body\> tags exist.
 This file substitutes out what page.tsx is shown in place of { children } in the layout.tsx file.

-  #### Removing Docker image's volume
+  #### Removing Postgresql Docker image volume
 * The goal is to remove the current docker container's saved volume.
-This volume is the home for the data saved in our database tables.
+This volume is the home for the data saved in our database.
 * Clearing the volume will allow init.sql to initalize the database again.
 ##### Process for removing postgres's volume
   1. Ensure docker is up and running.
-Along with making sure the image is turned off ( docker compose down or docker kill <image_name> )
+Along with making sure the image is turned off ( `docker compose down` or `docker kill <image_name/image_id>` )
   3. run: `docker volume ls` this will show you what volumes are created already
   4. run: `docker volume rm docker-nextjs-template_pgdata` this will delete the volume named docker-nextjs-template_pgdata
   5. Start up the postgres image again: `docker compose up` without -d you can see any errors thrown by the image container in the terminal.